devversion/ng-trello/docs/step-8.md

 ```

 Even though the edit dialog is technically ready now, it still lacks
-some custom styles in order to make the user-experience better.
+some custom styles in order to make the user experience better.

 `src/app/edit-talk/edit-talk.component.scss`
 ```scss